maxgmr/rust-maintenance-docs/updating-rustc.md

 sbuild -Ad <release> -c <schroot> .
 ```

+#### Squashing bugs

+If the build fails, it's up to you to figure out why.
+This will require the problem-solving skills and attention to detail I know you have!

+When a particular bug gives me a lot of grief, I keep all my notes about it under a personal ["Bug Diaries" GitHub repo](https://github.com/maxgmr/bug_diaries/tree/main/rustc).
+I find it helpful to keep all the information I've collected in one accessible place, and perhaps it may help you address any similar bugs that appear in the future.

 ### 12. PPA Build

 Once everything builds on your local machine, it's time to test it on all architectures by uploading it to a PPA.